2004 Detroit Lions season: Week 10: at Jacksonville Jaguars

 In Week 10, the Lions traveled to Alltel Stadium to face the Jacksonville Jaguars.
 After the Lions punted on the first drive of the game, the Jaguars, with help from a Fred Taylor 42-yard punt return, got on the board with a LaBrandon Toefield 12-yard pass from David Garrard.
 After six punts led the game into the second quarter, Lions' quarterback Joey Harrington threw an interception to Rashean Mathis.
 The Jaguars would proceed to turn it over on downs.
 The Lions looked to score points when they headed into Jacksonville territory, getting down to their 14-yard line.
 The Lions lined up for a 32-yard field goal on fourth down, but kicker Jason Hanson missed it wide left, keeping the Lions scoreless.
-The Jaguars headed deep into Lions territory, but a defensive stop on 2nd and goal from the 1 led the Jaguars to kick a 31-yard field goal, which Josh Scobee made to put the Jags up 10–0 headed into halftime.
+The Jaguars headed deep into Lions territory, but a defensive stop on 2nd and goal from the 1 led the Jaguars to kick a 31-yard field goal, which Josh Scobee made to put the Jaguars up 10–0 headed into halftime.

-The Jags took the opening drive of the second half 80 yards over 15 plays to score on a Greg Jones 1-yard rush.
+The Jaguars took the opening drive of the second half 80 yards over 15 plays to score on a Greg Jones 1-yard rush.
 After three punts, the Lions looked to get the ball back after a defensive stop on 3rd and 1.
 On the punt return, Eddie Drummond took it 55-yards for the touchdown, putting the Lions on the board.
-After a turnover on downs in Detroit territory, Detroit, following a big 46-yard Roy Williams reception, made it a 1-score game after a Hanson 21-yard field goal.
+After a turnover on downs in Detroit territory, Detroit – following a big 46-yard Roy Williams reception – made it a 1-touchdown game after a Hanson 21-yard field goal.
 After three punts, the Lions failed to capitalize on a drive starting at Jacksonville's 38, turning it over on downs.
-With 1:22 left in the game, the Jaguars couldn't get a game-sealing first down.
+With 1:22 left in the game, the Jaguars could not get a game-sealing first down.
 On the punt, Eddie Drummond caught it at his own 17-yard line, returning it 83-yards for the game-tying punt return touchdown, forcing overtime tied 17–17.

 Jacksonville won the overtime coin toss and took the ball starting at their own 24-yard line.
-The Jags converted two third downs, moving into Detroit territory with chunk plays.
+The Jaguars converted two third downs, moving into Detroit territory with chunk plays.
 On 3rd and 8 from Detroit's 36, Garrard found receiver Jimmy Smith who ran it 36 yards for the game-winning touchdown, pushing the Lions below .500 at 4–5.